-64. The Research Directorate will support researchers with contracts and other related documentation, for example, memorandum of understanding.
+Contracts 65.
+The Research Directorate will support researchers with contracts and other related documentation, for example, memorandum of understanding.
 A written contract or agreementis important in some research endeavours in that it clarifies the legal obligations of the University and those of any Sponsor, funding body, collaborator, or research partner.
-Any contract should address key issues such as publication rights, ownership of intellectual property rights, identification of the data supervisor and conditions of use for materials transferred into or out of the University.

-65. All research agreements and contracts involving an external party must be signed on behalfof the University by an authorised signatory.
-Ethical framework for research with animals It is recognised that there are some important differences in conducting research with other animals as distinct from participants - although some principles are in common.

-66. The following principles apply specifically to research with non-human animals at the University of Suffolk:
+Any contract shouldaddress key issues such as publication rights, ownership of intellectual property rights, identification of the data supervisor and conditions of use for materials transferred into or out of the University.
+66. All research agreements and contracts involving an external party must be signed on behalfof the University by an authorized signatory.
+Ethical framework for research with animals It is recognized that there are some important differences in conducting research with other animals as distinct from participants - although some principles are in common.
+67. The following principles apply specifically to research with non-human animals at the University of Suffolk:

-a.
-A Home Office license must be obtained if it is required: In the UK the Animals (Scientific
+a) A Home Office license must be obtained if it is required: In the UK the Animals (Scientific Page 14 of 17

 Procedures) Act 1986 - ASPA - regulates experimentation that is likely to cause distress to non-human animals.
 Persons and institutions performing defined procedures under licenses (issued by the Home Office) are immune from prosecution under the animal cruelty laws.
 To obtain a license a range of home Office requirements must be met.
 Researchers must be trained, and premises must be constructed and maintained to high standards.
 Home Office inspectors can advise on whether a license is needed.
-Details of the law on scientific researchand testing involving animals, and guidance on applying for licenses may be found on the Home Office Website.

-- b.
-Replacement, reduction, and refinement will be sought wherever possible: This means that University of Suffolk staff and students will show a respect for all life forms.
+Details of the law on scientific researchand testing involving animals, and guidance on applying for licenses may be found on the Home Office Website. - b) Replacement, reduction, and refinement will be sought wherever possible: This means thatUniversity of Suffolk staff and students will show a respect for all life forms.
 Under this well- established principle, replacement means that more sentient species should be replaced by less sentient species or by non-animal alternatives wherever possible.
-Reduction means that the minimum number of animals should be used (usually achievable by careful experimental design and statistical analysis). - c.
-Husbandry of all non-human animals must show compliance with defined welfare standards.
+Reduction means that the minimum number of animals should be used (usually achievable by careful experimental design and statistical analysis). - c) Husbandry of all non-human animals must show compliance with defined welfare standards.
 The very public nature of any educational establishment means that confusion must not arisebetween husbandry practices and experimental procedures.
 University of Suffolk will respond to any concern about the welfare of the non-human animals in its care: Given the sensitivity of research into animals other than humans, University of Suffolk staff and students or members of the public with concerns about the welfare of non-human animals at University of Suffolk will be able to raise these concerns directly with the Research Ethics Committee.
+Procedures - 68.
+Each School is expected to develop a Standard Operating Procedure (SOP) for ethical review.
+Each SOP should include information on the following: - Terms of reference and membership of the School Ethics Committee. - The application process and the provision of guidelines for undergraduate and postgraduate students master taught on completing applications. - Description of review processes which recognize differing risk levels (e.g., system of 'proportionate' and full review). - Schedule of committee meetings or online review (as appropriate). - Sources of support and resources for researchers, research integrity and ethics induction and training available for researchers, supervisors, and research leaders. - Appeals and complaints procedures available to researchers, supervisors, and participants. - the approach to this should be consistent across the University.